Trevor Chinn: Career

 He has become a successful entrepreneur.
-He is Senior Adviser, CVC Capital Partners; Chairman of ITIS plc, a traffic information company; Chairman of Streetcar, the largest UK pay-as-you-go car club, concentrating its operations around London and five other UK cities; Chairman of the Mayor's Fund for London and Chair of the government's Motorists' Forum.
+He is Senior Adviser, CVC Capital Partners; Chairman of ITIS plc, a traffic information company; and Chairman of Streetcar, the largest UK pay-as-you-go car club, concentrating its operations around London and five other UK cities.

 Public roles

-Chinn's leadership roles include Chief Barker of the Variety Club of Great Britain for two successive terms (1977 and 1978), Chairman of the Friends of the Duke of Edinburgh's Award Scheme (for which he was appointed CVO in 1989), Vice-Chairman of the Wishing Well Appeal for Great Ormond Street Hospital (for which he received a knighthood in 1990), and Deputy Chairman of the Royal Academy Trust.
+Chinn's leadership roles include Chief Barker of the Variety Club of Great Britain for two successive terms (1977 and 1978), Chairman of the Friends of the Duke of Edinburgh's Award Scheme (for which he was appointed CVO in 1989), Vice-chairman of the Wishing Well Appeal for Great Ormond Street Hospital (for which he received a knighthood in 1990), and Deputy Chairman of the Royal Academy Trust.

-Described as a Jewish community grandee, throughout his life he has also devoted himself to the Jewish community in Britain and supporting Israel in a number of roles, for example: chairman and President of the Joint Israel Appeal, the leading organisation in Britain supporting Israel's humanitarian needs; board member of The Jewish Community Centre for London, President of Norwood from 1996 to 2006; one of the founders of the Jewish Association for Business Ethics (and now Vice-President).
-Sir Trevor currently sits on the Executive Committee of the Jewish Leadership Council and the Britain Israel Communications and Research Centre (BICOM).
+Described as a Jewish community grandee, throughout his life he has devoted himself to the Jewish community in Britain and supporting Israel in a number of roles, for example: chairman and President of the United Jewish Israel Appeal; board member of The Jewish Community Centre for London, President of Norwood from 1996 to 2006; and one of the founders and now vice-president of the Jewish Association for Business Ethics.
+Chinn also sits on the executive committee of the Jewish Leadership Council and the Britain Israel Communications and Research Centre (BICOM).
 In 2016, he became President of the Movement for Reform Judaism.

+Chinn has been president of United Jewish Israel Appeal since 1993.
+The UJIA funds trips for British Jews to go on birthright to Israel.
+The organisation faced criticism in 2022 for housing participants in illegal Israeli settlements in the West Bank.

-He was Chair of the London Mayor's Fund.
+He was Chair of the London Mayor's Fund, and chair of the government's Motorists' Forum.